PedroKochinski/toposort/README.md

 # toposort
-Toposort Algorithm in Directed Aciclic Graph using python to Graph Theory course at Federal University of Paraná
+Toposort Algorithm in Directed Acyclic Graph using python to Graph Theory course at Federal University of Paraná